 As a parent of 4 children on the spectrum it is something familiar to me.
 The link between anxiety levels, sensory difference and the rigidity and size of their world is clear.
 When anxiety is high their world shrinks; every little thing becomes a big thing.
 A study in 2016 (Neil et al, 2016) considered the links between ‘intolerance of uncertainty’, anxiety and sensory sensitivities.
 They found, that the more intolerant of ‘uncertainty’ the person with autism is the higher the anxiety and levels of sensory sensitivity.
 As the need for sameness, routine and predictability is a core part of autism, it is hardly surprising that this creates anxiety (and anxiety heightens the sensitivity to the sensory world).
 But what does it mean?

-For me, it means providing predictability, allowing control over the things that they can have control of and managing change sensitively.
-However, we also have to build a tolerance to uncertainty and teach new skills to help them manage.
-I know that this is not always possible and life throws us curve balls, but, if we can work towards this, over time, anxiety will naturally reduce and with it brings an ability to be more flexible in their thinking.
-Gradually, the size of their world increases and with that comes slightly more tolerance of uncertainty.
+For me, it means that providing predictability which can reduce anxiety, allowing control over the things that they can have control and managing change sensitively.
+However, we also have to build tolerance to uncertainty and teach new skills to help them manage.
+I know that this is not always possible, but, if we can reduce the impact of change the anxiety naturally reduces and with that brings an ability to be more flexible in their thinking and more able to cope with some of the sensory differences.
+The size of their world increases and with that comes slightly more tolerance of uncertainty.

 Reference: Neil, L., Olsson, N. C., & Pellicano, E. (2016).
 The relationship between intolerance of uncertainty, sensory sensitivities, and anxiety in autistic and typically developing children.
 Journal of autism and developmental disorders, 46(6), 1962-1973.